Camille Tessitore King, Ph.D.

-After completing her undergraduate and graduate degrees in psychology at the University of Virginia, Camille King did post-doctoral research at the University of Michigan.
-She was fortunate to be a stay-at-home mom for a while before returning in 1996 to teaching and research, working with Alan Spector at the University of Florida.
-Her collaboration with Spector (now at FSU) has been productive; they have received several National Institutes of Health research grants and published numerous articles on the functional consequences of taste nerve transection and regeneration.
+After completing her undergraduate and graduate degrees in psychology at the University of Virginia, Camille Tessitore King did post-doctoral research at the University of Michigan.
+She was fortunate to be a stay-at-home mom for a while before returning in 1996 to teaching and research, working with Dr. Alan Spector at the University of Florida.
+Her collaboration with Spector (now at FSU) has been productive; they have received several National Institutes of Health research grants and published numerous articles on the functional consequences of taste nerve transection and regeneration and are now studying the functional organization of the gustatory cortex.
 In 2001, King was appointed assistant professor and was tenured and promoted to associate in 2007.
 She was a 2004 recipient of the Hand Award for Excellence in Research; was honored for her outstanding work with undergraduates with a Faculty Advisor Research Grant from Psi Chi: The International Honor Society in Psychology; and, in 2011, she received the McEniry Award for Excellence in Teaching at Stetson.

 - Drugs, Mind and Behavior